Contamination & Hygiene Obsessions

 -

-Cleaning Rituals: Engaging in repetitive cleaning rituals for personal belongings, such as phones, keys, or clothing.
+Excessive Cleaning of Personal Items: Engaging in repetitive cleaning rituals for personal belongings, such as phones, keys, or clothing.

 -